mike-le/MLH-Blockchain/README.md

 # RateMyHack
-This repo holds the code for the Sample Application RateMyHack, used in one of our Microsoft Azure modules.
+This repo holds the code for the Sample Application RateMyHack, used in one of MLH's Microsoft Azure modules.
+This base application was developed by Major League Hacking to help set up the dev environment for experimentation with Blockchain.

 ## Installing